NoamLeabo/FaceBar_BloomFilter_Server/README.md

 After we finished writing the BloomFilter class we refactored it again to improve our code and make it more abstract and loose-coupled from the hash functions.
-We then wrote a simple main that is running the BloomFilter and gettןng inputs from the user.
+We then wrote a simple main that is running the BloomFilter and getting inputs from the user.
 Then we started to refactor the main to get OOP classes to have the MenuCommands separate form the user inputs and a small main function.
 We then found out that our BloomFilter needs to be refactored and other files needed also to